ACTL5100-T1-2022/SOA-Challenge-Rarita-FSA-League-Project-Showcase/README.md

 [Expected revenue table](https://user-images.githubusercontent.com/102961370/161873107-63905fa7-21a7-4acb-a6b3-686236d4d309.png) demonstrates that the chosen football team will generate significant amount of revenues throughout the following 10 years in an increasing trend.
 [Expected expense & salary table](https://user-images.githubusercontent.com/102961370/161873337-a17cf908-c22d-4dad-9422-132ee371174a.png) also provides a brief estimations of the possible future outgoings.
 What is noteworthy is that the [salary expenses](https://user-images.githubusercontent.com/102961370/161873989-1144345b-eb3f-462c-9965-dea57b6e3798.png)are expected to decline in the future which means that in the long term, Rarita is expected to receive higher profit due to decreased salary expenses.

 ### Indirect Economic Impacts
+* Construction and urban Development
+New football team will raise the demand of stadiums and relevant infrastructures.
+Accordingly, this will benefit urban development of Rarita.
+* Tourism
+Research shows that during 2002 FIFA World Cup in South Korea, above 50% of total tourist arrivals can be classified as attracted by the World Cup and this generates great economic growth to South Korea’s economy.
+Similarly, for Rarita, tourism will also become an important source of indirect economic revenues and benefit Rarita's economy.
+* National Brand
+Prosperity of football will benefit Rarita’s nation branding and operate greater international perceptions of Rarita.
+With a much closer relation with football, Rarita is expected to have a more positive image by people.

 # Implementation Plan
 ### Team Renewal Plan